 1. Stephon Marbury – Beijing BeiKong

 At 40, Marbury is the elder statesman of former NBA players plying their trade in China.
 Unlike many foreign players, Marbury was a legitimate star in the NBA, making the All-NBA Rookie Team in 1997 and being named two-time All-Star and two-time All-NBA Third Team member.
 He finished his 846-game NBA tenure with 19.3 points per game average, 7.6 assists and 1.2 steals.
 Starbury has continued his excellence on the court in China since going over in 2010, winning three CBA championships and being a finals MVP and six-time All-Star.
-He joined his fourth CBA team the BeiKong (Fly Dragons) earlier this year and has stated that at the end of this campaign, he wants to resume his career in the NBA.
-Stay tuned.
+He joined his fourth CBA team the BeiKong (Fly Dragons) this year and after 36 games announced his retirement from basketball.
+In those 36 contests Marbury contributed an average 14.9 points and 4.8 assists.